aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 The Screenshots view shows all captured screenshots during the selected test.
 The number on the right-top corner of each screenshot indicates the step when screenshot was taken.
-For example, test run may have 22 steps and each step includes a screenshot.
+For example, test run may have 22 steps and each step could include a screenshot.
 If the step includes multiple screenshots, those are named as <number of step>.<sub-number>.  (e.g. 6.1, 6.2).